Back To Search Results

 The overall function of the quadriceps group is knee extension via their distal attachments at the patellar tendon (see Image.
 Right Quadriceps Femoris, Anterior View).
 All muscles in this group are innervated by the femoral nerve (L2-L4) and supplied by the lateral femoral circumflex artery (except the vastus medialis, which receives its blood supply from the femoral artery, profunda femoris artery, and superior medial genicular branch of the popliteal artery.[4]

-The four muscles in the extensor group are the vastus lateralis, vastus intermedius, vastus medialis, and rectus femoris.
-All four function to extend the knee, but the rectus femoris is also an accessory flexor of the hip.
-The rectus femoris has two heads - the reflected head and the straight head - which arise from just above the acetabulum and from the anterior inferior iliac spine, respectively.
+The 4 muscles in the extensor group are the vastus lateralis, vastus intermedius, vastus medialis, and rectus femoris.
+All 4 function to extend the knee, but the rectus femoris is also an accessory flexor of the hip.
+The rectus femoris has 2 heads - the reflected head and the straight head - from just above the acetabulum and the anterior inferior iliac spine, respectively.
 The vastus lateralis arises from the intertrochanteric line, the greater trochanter, and the linea aspera.
 The vastus intermedius arises from the anterolateral part of the upper femur.
 The vastus medialis arises from the intertrochanteric line and the linea aspera.
 All these muscles insert via the common quadriceps tendon into the base and sides of the patella, thus exerting their extension action on the knee joint.

 Medial Compartment of the Thigh (adductors)

-The adductors of the thigh are the adductor longus, adductor brevis, adductor magnus, and gracillis (see Image.
+The adductors of the thigh are the adductor longus, adductor brevis, magnus, and gracillis (see Image.
 Medial Compartment of the Thigh).
 The longus, brevis, and magnus all adduct and flex the thigh.
 The longus and brevis rotate the hip joint laterally and share the blood supply of the obturator and medial circumflex femoral arteries.
 The longus is unique because it is innervated by the anterior division of the obturator nerve (L2, L3, L4).
 The unique feature of the adductor brevis is that the innervation can be from either the anterior or posterior division of the obturator nerve.
-The adductor magnus differs as it is considered the most powerful adductor of the thigh; the superior horizontal fibers flex the thigh while the vertical fibers extend the thigh.
+The adductor magnus differs as it is considered the most powerful adductor of the thigh; the superior horizontal fibers flex the thigh while the vertical fibers extend it.
 The magnus is also different due to dual innervation and different blood supply.
-A majority of the magnus is innervated by the obturator nerve, while the vertical (hamstring) portion is innervated by the tibial nerve (L2 through L4).[5]
+The obturator nerve innervates most of the magnus, while the vertical (hamstring) portion is innervated by the tibial nerve (L2 through L4).[5]
 The magnus blood supply is from the medial circumflex femoral artery, inferior gluteal artery, first through fourth perforating arteries, obturator artery, and some superior muscular branches of the popliteal artery.
 The gracilis medially rotates the tibia on the femur and flexes the knee.
 Innervation is by the anterior division of the obturator nerve (L2, L3) and receives its blood supply from the obturator artery, medial circumflex artery, and muscular branches of the profundal femoris artery.

 Gracilis arises from the inferior ramus of the pubis and attaches to the upper medial tibial shaft close to the sartorius.
 The adductor longus arises from the body of the pubis and inserts as a flat tendon at the linea aspera of the femur.
-The adductor brevis also arises from the body of the pubic bone and inserts into the linea aspera behind the insertion of the adductor longus.
-The adductor magnus has two distinct parts, the hamstring, and the adductor portion.
+The adductor brevis also arises from the body of the pubic bone and inserts into the linea aspera behind the adductor longus insertion.
+The adductor magnus has 2 parts: the hamstring and the adductor portion.
 The hamstring part originates at the ischial tuberosity before inserting at the adductor tubercle of the femur.
 The adductor part originates at the ischiopubic ramus and inserts along the supracondylar line, the linea aspera, and the gluteal tuberosity.[6]

 Posterior Compartment of the Thigh (hamstrings)

-The hamstrings are composed of the semitendinosus, semimembranosus, and long and short heads of the biceps, all of which flex the knee (see Image.
+The hamstrings comprise the semitendinosus, semimembranosus, and long and short heads of the biceps, all of which flex the knee (see Image.
 Hamstring Muscles).
 Both heads of the biceps femoris also rotate the tibia laterally.
 The long head additionally extends the hip.
-The semitendinosus and semimembranosus extend the thigh and rotate the tibia medially, especially when the knee is flexed.[7][8]
+The semitendinosus and semimembranosus extend the thigh and rotate the tibia medially, especially when flexing the knee.[7][8]
 All hamstring muscles except the short head of the biceps femoris are innervated by the tibial nerve (L5, S1, S2), which is innervated by the common peroneal nerve.
-Blood supply to all four muscles is from the perforating branches of the profunda femoris artery, inferior gluteal artery, and the superior muscular branches of the popliteal artery.
+Blood supply to all 4 muscles is from the perforating branches of the profunda femoris artery, inferior gluteal artery, and the superior muscular branches of the popliteal artery.

 Semimembranosus, semitendinosus, and the long head of biceps femoris all arise from the ischial tuberosity.
 The short head of the biceps femoris arises from the linea aspera of the femur.
 It inserts as a common tendon with the long head of the biceps femoris at the head of the fibula.
 The semimembranosus inserts at the medial condyle of the tibia, and the semitendinosus inserts at the medial part of the upper tibial shaft.[9]